UMN-Lorenz-Group/SoyGen2App/README.md

 ### I) To install and run the application in Rstudio,
 #### 1) git clone https://github.com/UMN-Lorenz-Group/SoyGen2App.git from git bash or terminal
 #### 2) Open App/app.R in Rstudio and run app
+#### 3) Follow the easy-to-follow instructions on the app pages and move through the tabs for sequential implementation of steps in the pipeline